Archives and family history

 We have added a small collection of items of local interest to our eBooks service Borrowbox.
 These items are available to borrow in the same way as you would the eBooks and eAudiobooks in the main Borrowbox collection.

 There are several local and family history magazines available for free download.
+See Search for local and family history magazines to search for local and family history magazines.

 Staff from the Archives service have worked with Council colleagues and other agencies to produce study resources utilising primary source materials from the Archives and local history collections.
 Please see our project work page for details of Bury Remembers the First World War, Cotton Threads, and Safety in Numbers projects.